Burwood/cromwell-workflow-testing-files/README.md

 ## Jar files

 You will need to create two jar files:
-1. The first will be created from the develop branch
+1. The first will be created from the develop branch: https://github.com/broadinstitute/cromwell
 2. The second from the following commit: https://github.com/broadinstitute/cromwell/tree/f6cdc3ad9187aa4eb49924350a67880a9480f398

 These first will be used to test PAPI, the second to test Batch